David Stern and Stuart Gibbs, Writers

 - With the successful completion of the more mundane activities connected with any job, there will also be some access to meetings that will give the intern a look at how things are done in the movie business.
 This will give the intern insight into how these writers careers work and a chance to meet some agents and other important people.

-- Stuart is currently at work on three separate book series, for which he will need a great deal of help with research and editing.
+Stuart is currently at work on four separate book series and several graphic novels, for which he will need a great deal of help with research, editing and proofreading.

-- One of his book series, Spy School, has been optioned by Fox and he is writing the screenplay, while continuing to market his other properties for film and TV.
+- He is also continuing to market his other properties for film and TV.